-Over the last two months, 70,000 Star Wars fans have signed a petition addressed to Disney and Lucasfilm, asking them to bring a particular part of the Star Wars canon to life on Netflix.
-There’s been no indication that this will happen – Netflix and Disney have never worked together on original content before.
-But The Old Republic is the story they want to see told in a Netflix series – it’s a prequel to the film franchise, and it’s explored in three key games, the first of which was released all the way back in 2003:
+Over the last six months, 135,000 Star Wars fans have signed a petition addressed to Disney and Lucasfilm, asking them to bring a particular part of the Star Wars canon to life on Netflix.
+There’s been no indication a Star Wars/Netflix collab will happen – the two franchises have never worked together on original content before and have not yet responded to the petition.
+But The Old Republic is the Star Wars story these fans want to see told in a Netflix series – it’s a prequel to the film franchise, and it’s explored in three key games, the first of which was released all the way back in 2003:

 1. Star Wars: Knights of the Old Republic – 2003

 Setting: 4,000 years before the events of 1977’s original Star Wars film, the galaxy is in chaos.
 Darth Malak, a Sith lord, has taken control of an extraordinarily powerful military production furnace called the Star Forge and is waging war on the Republic.

 You play: A male or female human called Revan, who exhibits Jedi abilities but has lost their memory.